plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 date: 2020-08-07T08:45:48.514Z
 author: marko-saric
 ---
 Plausible Analytics is a simple, lightweight, open source and privacy-friendly web analytics tool.
 We're a SaaS startup that has subscriptions as a business model.
-This post is a look at metrics we care about to analyze the health of our website and marketing efforts.
+This post is a look at metrics we care about when analyzing the health of our website and marketing efforts.

-It features all the metrics we do support on our dashboard and their definitions too.
-We plan to keep this page up to date with all the latest changes and additions.

 1. Ordered list
 {:toc}

-## Web analytics metrics use cases and definitions
+### Web analytics metrics use cases and definitions

+This post features all the metrics Plausible Analytics supports on our dashboard and their definitions too.
+We plan to keep this page up to date with all the latest changes and additions.

 ### Unique Visitors

 The number of people who visited your site.

+We look at unique visitors as an overall, top level indicator of what's happening.
+You want to see your site growing and attracting an increasing number of people.
+So a quick look at the number of unique visitors with a comparison to the previous period is a great place to start.

+But it's also worth noting that things are not that simple.
+If you have a large spike because one of your posts goes viral, it is only natural that you will see a big drop in unique visitors in the period after.

+The definition of unique visitors is a bit different in Plausible Analytics compared to a cookie-based analytics tool.
 Plausible Analytics is privacy friendly tool so we don't use cookies and other persistent identifiers to keep track of your visitors.

 If a person visits your site from multiple devices or on multiple days, they are counted as separate visitors.
 This allows us to be compliant with the different privacy regulations such as PECR and [GDPR](https://plausible.io/blog/google-analytics-gdpr) so you don't need to get the visitor consent to keep track of the stats.